-- (a) subsidiary K's assets at CU500 and liabilities at CU300; - (b) non-controlling interests of CU50 (25 per cent of [CU500 CU300]); and - (c) goodwill of CU30 (cost of CU180 less 75 per cent of [CU500 CU300]) (paragraph C4(j) of the HKFRS).
-Parent J tests the goodwill for impairment in accordance with HKAS 36 Impairment of Assets and recognises any resulting impairment loss, based on conditions that existed at the date of transition to HKFRSs (paragraph C4(g)(ii) of the HKFRS).
+- (a) subsidiary K's assets at CU500 and liabilities at CU300; - (b) non-controlling interests of CU50 (25 per cent of [CU500 CU300]); and - (c) goodwill of CU30 (cost of CU180 less 75 per cent of [CU500 CU300]) (paragraph C4(j) of the IFRS).
+Parent J tests the goodwill for impairment in accordance with IAS 36 Impairment of Assets and recognises any resulting impairment loss, based on conditions that existed at the date of transition to IFRSs (paragraph C4(g)(ii) of the IFRS).

-IG Example 7 Business combination-finance lease not capitalised in accordance with previous GAAP
+IG Example 7 Business combination-lease in which the acquiree was a lessee not capitalised in accordance with previous GAAP

-Parent L's date of transition to HKFRSs is 1 January 20X4.
-Parent L acquired subsidiary M on 15 January 20X1 and did not capitalise subsidiary M's finance leases.
-If subsidiary M prepared financial statements in accordance with HKFRSs, it would recognise finance lease obligations of 300 and leased assets of 250 at 1 January 20X4.
+Parent L's date of transition to IFRSs is 1 January 20X4.
+Parent L acquired subsidiary M on 15 January 20X1 and did not capitalise leases in which subsidiary M was a lessee.
+If subsidiary M prepared financial statements in accordance with IFRSs, it would recognise lease liabilities of CU300 and right-of-use assets of CU250 at 1 January 20X4.

-In its consolidated opening HKFRS statement of financial position, parent L recognises finance lease obligations of CU300 and leased assets of CU250, and charges CU50 to retained earnings (paragraph C4(f)).
+Parent L has elected not to apply the transition reliefs in paragraphs D9 and D9B-D9E of this Standard.
+In its consolidated opening IFRS statement of financial position, parent L recognises lease liabilities of CU300 and right-of-use assets of CU250, and charges CU50 to retained earnings (paragraph C4(f)).

-HKAS 23 Borrowing Costs
+IAS 23 Borrowing Costs

-- IG23 On first adopting HKFRSs, an entity begins capitalising borrowing costs (HKAS 23 as revised in 2007).
-In accordance with paragraph D23 of the HKFRS, an entity: - (a) capitalises borrowing costs relating to qualifying assets for which the commencement date for capitalisation is on or after 1 January 2009 or the date of transition to HKFRSs (whichever is later); - (b) may elect to designate any date before 1 January 2009 or the date of transition to HKFRSs (whichever is later) and to capitalise borrowing costs relating to all qualifying assets for which the commencement date for capitalisation is on or after that date.
+- IG23 On first adopting IFRSs, an entity begins capitalising borrowing costs (IAS 23 as revised in 2007).
+In accordance with paragraph D23 of the IFRS, an entity: - (a) capitalises borrowing costs relating to qualifying assets for which the commencement date for capitalisation is on or after 1 January 2009 or the date of transition to IFRSs (whichever is later); - (b) may elect to designate any date before 1 January 2009 or the date of transition to IFRSs (whichever is later) and to capitalise borrowing costs relating to all qualifying assets for which the commencement date for capitalisation is on or after that date.